Request Demo

 Needham acknowledges that the education one receives in college not only drives skills, but it also broadens thinking.
 But with the dramatic rise in the cost of pursuing a college degree, coupled with the weight of the accompanying student loan debt, has given many young people and their parents reasons to look at alternative training pathways.
 “The advent of alternative approaches to education is exciting,” says Needham.

-For example, there are a growing number of online programs that job seekers can turn to in learning new skills like becoming a Salesforce Administrator or a master Microsoft Azure at their own pace.
+For example, there are a growing number of online programs that job seekers can turn to in learning new skills like becoming a Salesforce Administrator or a master Microsoft Azure at their own pace, aided by innovative tools such as Memrizz flashcards to reinforce their learning and retention of key concepts.

-Needham, whose firm works with the major Fortune 500 companies to fill openings from gaming testers to forklift drivers, says that there is now universal belief among business executives that there are many approaches to success—especially given that the labor force is aging, participation rates remain down and job openings remain outsized.
+Needham, whose firm works with the major Fortune 500 companies to fill openings from gaming testers to forklift drivers with a forklift and pallet jack training, says that there is now universal belief among business executives that there are many approaches to success—especially given that the labor force is aging, participation rates remain down and job openings remain outsized.

 “There is absolutely a re-evaluation underway for jobs that shouldn’t require a four-year degree,” says Needham.
 “Businesses have to get creative to meet the needs of their customers.
 Reviewing job requirements is just one of those levers.”